demisto/content-docs/docs/indicators/domain-extraction.md

 title: Domain Extraction
 ---

-The Cortex XSOAR Domain indicator type is built using regex and a formatting script.
+The Cortex XSOAR Domain indicator type is built using regular expression and a formatting script.
 In this documentation, we will elaborate on the Domain indicator components and what output you should expect when extracting indicators of type Domain.

 ## Domain Extraction Components

 There are two components when extracting Domain indicators:
-Regular Expression
+- regular expression
-Formatting script
+- formatting script

 ### Regular Expression

-When text is given, a Domain regex will try to catch a valid Domain based on the following characteristics:
+When text is given, a Domain regular expression will try to catch a valid Domain based on the following characteristics:
 - A Domain with ASCII and non-ASCII characters
 - An Escaped and Unescaped Domains

-The regex can extract Domains from one of the following:
+The regular expression can extract Domains from one of the following:
-- Explicit Domain
+- Explicit domain
 - URL
-- Email Address
+- Email address

 ### Formatting Script

-After extracting the Domain using regex, an ‘ExtractDomainAndFQDNFromUrlAndEmail’ formatting script iterates on each given Domain and does the following:
+After extracting the Domain using regular expression, an ‘ExtractDomainAndFQDNFromUrlAndEmail’ formatting script iterates on each given Domain and does the following:

 1. Replaces "[.]" with ".".